geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet false the hopes that now their breasts inspire,
 In vain their lips Miranda's fate inquire.
 " Oh ! ask not me ! by magic arts betrayed,
-" I left the fort and that transcendant maid ;
+" I left the fort and that transcendant maid;
 " And had not chance Lymnoria's face reveal'd, 140

 " She now had borne me o'er yon azure field,
 " In ocean's darkest caves to watch and weep,
 " Or glut some savage monster of the deep ! u Reviled and scorned, too late I knew the dame,
-" Who mock'd Miranda's voice, Miranda's name ;
+" Who mock'd Miranda's voice, Miranda's name;
 " In vain my weary steps my love pursue, i{ Nor know I where to seek, if not with you."

 Thus Alfred spoke: with grief the damsels hear.
-While Leonora's voice augments their fear :
+While Leonora's voice augments their fear:

 " Oh, Alfred, haste; perchance, like thee, betrayed, 150

-" The caves of ocean hide the hapless maid ;
+" The caves of ocean hide the hapless maid;

 " Haste, Marguerita, haste, ere yet too late,

 a Perhaps a moment lost decides her fate."

-■ The nymph young Alfred follows ; o'er the seas Speeds their light bark, nor heeds the adverse breeze; Tho' slight its frame, its strength the waves defied, And swift as lightning skimm'd the sparkling tide,
+■ The nymph young Alfred follows; o'er the seas
+Speeds their light bark, nor heeds the adverse breeze; Tho' slight its frame, its strength the waves defied, And swift as lightning skimm'd the sparkling tide,